jonelantha/react-responsive-pagination/packages/docs/content/bootstrap-pagination/index.md

 **react-responsive-pagination** is styled for [Bootstrap 4.x](https://getbootstrap.com/docs/4.6/).
 If you don't already have Bootstrap styles see the [Bootstrap 4.x Download Guide](https://getbootstrap.com/docs/4.6/getting-started/download/)

 Don't want to use Bootstrap?
-No problem, see the [Custom Style Guide](./custom-styled-pagination)
+No problem, see the [Custom Styled Pagination](./custom-styled-pagination) guide

 ## Quick Start - Functional Components / Hooks